borgbackup/borg/docs/internals/data-structures.rst

 producing chunks of same block size (the last chunk is not required to be full-size).

+Optionally, it supports processing a differently sized "header" first, before it starts to cut chunks of the desired block size.
-Optionally, it can cut the first "header" chunk with a different size (the default is not to have a differently sized header chunk).
+The default is not to have a differently sized header.

 ``borg create --chunker-params fixed,BLOCK_SIZE[,HEADER_SIZE]``

 - BLOCK_SIZE: no default value, multiple of the system page size (usually 4096 bytes) recommended.
 E.g.: 4194304 would cut 4MiB sized chunks.
-- HEADER_SIZE: optional, defaults to 0 (no header chunk).
+- HEADER_SIZE: optional, defaults to 0 (no header).

+The fixed chunker also supports processing sparse files (reading only the ranges with data and seeking over the empty hole ranges).

+``borg create --sparse --chunker-params fixed,BLOCK_SIZE[,HEADER_SIZE]``

 "buzhash" chunker
 +++++++++++++++++